cwayfinder/on-property-change/README.md

 John is 22 years old
 ```
 ####  Bulk properties change
-It is possible to call  method only when all properies are  changed
+It is possible to call the method only when all the properties have changed
 ```
 class Person {
   public age: number;